What Texas therapists are paid for 90837

 Where does your contract sit inside each payer's distribution?

 Pull your most recent contract or remittance advice and find the 90837 line.
 That's your contracted rate with that payer.
 Then take it to each payer's distribution on the benchmark page, select the master's-level credential view, and locate your number inside the range.
-Above the 75th percentile, inside the middle half, or below the 25th — that's the read that tells you whether a review is worth pursuing.
+In the upper quartile, inside the middle half, or in the lower quartile — that's the read that tells you whether a review is worth pursuing.

 If you're on multiple commercial panels, do this for each payer separately.
 The panel where your rate is lowest inside that payer's own distribution is the first letter to write.

-What do you do if your rate is in the bottom quarter?
+What do you do if your rate is in the lower quartile?

-A rate below the 25th percentile of the payer's own Texas distribution for this code is worth a rate-review request.
+A rate in the lower quartile of the payer's own Texas distribution for this code is worth a rate-review request.
 A short letter citing the payer's own Transparency in Coverage filing — naming your current rate, its percentile position, and a request to review toward the median — gives the payer's analyst something concrete to process against their internal rate schedule.

-Each payer's sample size, confidence score, and methodology are shown before purchase on both the individual payer pages and the Texas 90837 comparison page.
+Each payer's sample size, confidence score, and methodology are shown on both the individual payer pages and the Texas 90837 comparison page.
 If a payer's Texas cohort is too thin to support a confident read, the page flags it.
-You see the cohort quality for all four payers before deciding whether to buy any of them.
+The free /check-your-rate lookup returns the benchmark range directly from the same data — a good starting point before going deeper into any single payer's distribution.